Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [17] And the seventy-two returned with gladness, saying, Lord, even the demons are submissive to us in Thy name.

 Comments Luke 10:17 They are glad because they can see that by themselves, they can do work under the shadow of the Lord.
-Give attention to the last part, "in Thy name"; that is the heart of all activity when the believers act according to the will of the Lord.
+Give attention to the last part, “in Thy name,” which is the heart of all activity when the believers act according to the will of the Lord.

 [18] Then He said to them, I beheld Satan fallen as lightning out of heaven.

-Comments Luke 10:18 In this verse, the beloved Son of God has told not only to His disciples, but to all humans in the world as well, that the beloved Son of God has seen "Satan fallen as lightning out of heaven".
-Because the Father's plan has come into effect, the beloved Son of God has come down on earth to gather all humans that belong to Him; the only way Satan can fight is by coming down on earth to stop humans from believing in the mercy of the Father through the beloved Son of God.
-They cannot fight God, but they can fight to win humans, because not all humans will obey all the teachings of the beloved Son of God, and some will not be able to escape evil's hands.
+Comments Luke 10:18 In this verse, the beloved Son of God tells not only His disciples but all humans in the world also that He has seen “Satan fallen as lightning out of heaven.”
+Because the Father’s plan has come into effect, the beloved Son of God has come down on earth to gather all humans that belong to Him; the only way Satan can fight is by coming down on earth to stop humans from believing in the mercy of the Father through the beloved Son of God.
+They cannot fight God, but they can fight to win humans because not all humans will obey all the teachings of the beloved Son of God, and some will not be able to escape evil’s hands.

 [19] Behold, I have given you the authority to tread upon Satan and scorpions, and upon all the power of the adversary, and nothing shall in any way harm you.

-Comments Luke 10:19 This verse tells clearly that the beloved Son of God has authority to appoint someone (a disciple) to work on earth in fighting the child of the dark that will come when any human listens and obeys the voice of the dark.
+Comments Luke 10:19 This verse clearly tells that the beloved Son of God has the authority to appoint someone (a disciple) to work on earth in fighting the child of the dark that will come when any human listens and obeys the voice of the dark.
 As the verse says, the Lord will give His disciples authority.
-The power of the enemy surrounds us on earth, but they cannot overpower (possess by themselves) the human mind because the Holy Spirit occupies the earth, but the ones that are listening to the dark, are opening themselves to be used by them.
+The power of the enemy surrounds us on earth, but they cannot overpower (possess by themselves) the human mind because the Holy Spirit occupies the earth; instead, the ones that are listening to the dark are opening themselves to be used by them.

-"and upon all the power of the adversary".
-By the authority they have received, the servants will have power to fight all evil.
+“And upon all the power of the adversary.”
+By the authority they have received, the servants will have the power to fight all evil.

 [20] Nevertheless in this rejoice not, that the spirits are submissive to you; but rejoice that your names are written in heaven.

-Comments Luke 10:20 As the verse tells, when you do work for the Lord and succeed here on earth, do not rejoice over that success, but rejoice that, as the verse has told, your names are written in heaven.
-When the judgment time comes, if your name has been written down, you will not be waiting for the judgment; but you will cross to the other side and be alongside the beloved Son of God.
+Comments Luke 10:20 As the verse says, when you work for the Lord and succeed here on earth, do not rejoice over that success, but rejoice that, as the verse tells, your names are written in heaven.
+When the judgment time comes, if your name has been written down, you will not be waiting for the judgment, but you will cross to the other side and be alongside the beloved Son of God.

 [21] In the same hour full of joy in the Holy Spirit, He said, I praise Thee, Father, Lord of the heaven and of the earth, that Thou did hide these from the learned and intelligent, and did reveal them to simple-minded, yes, Father; for in this manner was well-pleasing in Thy sight.